 IBM Maximo software can easily process the data that sensors retrieve.
 It’s one of the most effective enterprise asset management (EAM) software solutions out there.
 With the resulting insights, organizations can actually engineer how they would like to manage their fleet assets.
 When combined with IoT technology like the IBM Watson IoT Platform, industries can do even more.
 Transportation companies can create applications to use for fleet operations, as well as maintenance, hazardous material transport, hazardous waste disposal, and more.

 Great Things to Come for IIoT in the Transportation Industry

 Overall, the internet of things has made great strides for the trucking industry.
-In reality, it has helped out the entire logistics industry, as well.
+In reality, IoT in transportation has also helped the entire logistics industry.
 Cognitive analytics made possible by IoT, optimization software, and asset management software work together to produce remarkable results.
 We’re not just talking about the future, either.
-Industrial IoT is improving the transportation industry right now.
+Industrial IoT solutions for transportation are improving the industry right now.

 And, as always, remember that industrial IoT is predicted to reach $263.4 billion by 2027.
 It’s a force to be reckoned with, whether you’re in transportation, supply chain, or any industrial business.